Applied (Advanced) Motivational Interviewing

 - Decisional Matrix

 - The Columbo Approach (Finding discrepancies)

-You must complete the Introduction to Motivational Interviewing training before attending this Advanced MI training.
+You must complete the Introduction to Motivational Interviewing training before attending this Advanced Motivational Interviewing training.
 In order to build on the skills covered in the introductory course, you can use the time between the training sessions (at least a month) to practice and apply these skills.
-This way the trainer can help you to reflect and build on your MI learning during the second session.
+This way the trainer can help you to reflect and build on your Motivational Interviewing learning during the second session.